microsoft/dev-proxy/specs/plugins.md

 - `name` - required, a string identifier for the plugin class, allows developer to ship multiple plugins in a single assembly.
 This should correspond to the value returned by the `Name` property defined on the plugin class.
 Plugin names must be unique per-assembly.
 - `configSection` - optional, a string for which there must be a matching object property at the root of the configuration file.
 If a plugin supplies a `configSection` and no corresponding property exists in the configuration file an error will be thrown during start up of the proxy.
 - `urlsToWatch` - optional, an array of strings defining the urls for which this plugin will watch instead of the `urlsToWatch` at the root of the config file, this behavior is defined in the [Multi URL support spec](./multi-url-support.md).
-- `disabled` - optional boolean when true the proxy will not attempt to load this plugin.
+- `enabled` - optional boolean when `false` the proxy will not attempt to load this plugin. `true` by default.

 ```json
   "plugins": [